CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 At the end of each management report, especially in case-related reports, there should always be clearly prioritized policy proposals with realistic estimates of the expected implementation effort.
 This ensures that a necessary management decision can be made without unnecessary delays.

 The information security management report should be personally presented to senior management by a member of the IS management team.
 Thus, key priorities such as existing or imminent safety deficiencies can be emphasized.
 The member of the IS management team is also directly available for queries and further explanations, which experience has shown has accelerated the decision-making process.
 In addition, personal contact is also important to better prepare for leadership decisions and mitigate problems in advance.
-It would also be helpful if a member of the management level with appropriate professional background and interest is available as contact person.
-Personal contact offers the opportunity to establish a "small service route" whose existence can prove advantageous in emergencies.
+It would also be helpful if a member of the management level with the appropriate professional background and interest is available as a contact person.
+Personal contact offers the opportunity to establish a "small service route", the existence of which can prove advantageous in emergencies.

 ** management decisions **